 Just snip off its twigs and allow them to dry in the sun, then smash up the bark and use it like cinnamon.

 Botanical Name: Mentha × Piperita ‘Chocolate Mint’

-This has to be one of the best Chocolate Scented Flowers on this list.
-Grow chocolate mint in a container or on the ground to add a hint of minty chocolate odor to your garden and food.
+This has to be one of the best Chocolate Scented Herbs on this list.
+Grow chocolate mint in a container or on the ground to add a hint of minty chocolate fragrance to your garden and food.

 Here are the best types of mint you must grow

 If you’re searching for orchids that smell like chocolates, this is the one and you can also grow it inside.
 Follow these orchid-growing tips to grow this amazing plant indoors.

 This vigorous perennial vine is famous for its flowers that smell like chocolate.
 Its fruits are edible, too, and you can also grow it in pots in full sun to partial shade.